ritikx01/awesome-tricks/README.md

 1. arch_customize
 	- Contains the way I customized my arch linux

-2. bash_tricks
-	- Contains some nice bash tricks

-3. colourised_bash_C_output
+2. colourised_bash_C_output
 	- Take a look at it if you want to add colours to your C or bash output.

+3. linux_tips
+	- Contains some good linux tips

 4. mitm-proxy
 	- mitm proxy can be used to play with requests on the fly.
 THis eliminates the need of starting a full blown proxy application like BurpSuite or ZAP.